jonkykong/SideMenu/README.md

 var allowPushOfSameClassTwice: Bool = true
 /// Forces menus to always animate when appearing or disappearing, regardless of a pushed view controller's animation. var alwaysAnimate: Bool = true
-/**
+/// The animation options when a menu is displayed.
+Ignored when displayed with a gesture. var animationOptions: UIView.AnimationOptions = .curveEaseInOut /**
  The blur effect style of the menu if the menu's root view controller is a UITableViewController or UICollectionViewController.

  - Note: If you want cells in a UITableViewController menu to show vibrancy, make them a subclass of UITableViewVibrantCell.
  */
 var blurEffectStyle: UIBlurEffect.Style? = nil
+/// Duration of the remaining animation when the menu is partially dismissed with gestures.
+Default is 0.35 seconds. var completeGestureDuration: Double = 0.35
 /// Animation curve of the remaining animation when the menu is partially dismissed with gestures.
 Default is .easeIn. var completionCurve: UIView.AnimationCurve = .curveEaseInOut
+/// Duration of the animation when the menu is dismissed without gestures.
+Default is 0.35 seconds. var dismissDuration: Double = 0.35
 /// Automatically dismisses the menu when another view is presented from it. var dismissOnPresent: Bool = true
 /// Automatically dismisses the menu when another view controller is pushed from it.